libbymiller/podcast-nfc-reader/README.md

 It triggers the POST to the server as long as the card ahs changed or been removed since it was seen last.

+Installation

+- requires nxppy - see https://github.com/svvitale/nxppy for installation of that.